 Now that you have written about your projects, you know the story you need to tell about each one and you can now figure out how to present the project visually.
 Keep in mind, this doesn’t mean that you just dump screenshots onto a webpage or into a PDF.

 Your portfolio must be more than screenshots.
 Imagine you are presenting a set of wireframes to clients or colleagues for example.
-You wouldn’t simply put the wireframes on the screen and stand there in silence—that would be extremely weird.
-You would explain them.
+You wouldn’t simply put the wireframe mockups on the screen and stand there in silence—that would be extremely weird.
+You would explain to them.
 You would add context.
 The same applies to your UX portfolio.
-You must explain your deliverables.
+You must explain the deliverables.
 For wireframes, what part of the wireframe should we pay attention to?
 What was the purpose of that specific part of the dashboard?
 How did that help the user solve a problem or complete a crucial task?
 That’s what I mean when I say that each deliverable needs context.